h4rvey-g/ob-Notes/USMLE/GI/Crohn disease.md

 share: true
 ---
 # Epidemiology
-- Typical age of onset: bimodal distribution with one peak at 15–35 years and another one at 55–70 years
+- <span style="background:rgba(240, 200, 0, 0.2)">Typical age of onset: bimodal distribution with one peak at 15–35 years and another one at 55–70 years</span>
+>[!tip]
+>Compared with [[Ulcerative colitis]], which peaks at 15-35 y/o.
 - Populations with higher prevalence
 	- Individuals of Northern European descent
 	- Individuals of Ashkenazi Jewish descent

 ---
 # Etiology
-- Risk factors [4]
+- Risk factors
 	- Familial aggregation
 	- Genetic predisposition (e.g., mutation of the NOD2 gene, <span style="background:rgba(240, 200, 0, 0.2)">HLA-B27 association</span>)
 	- <span style="background:rgba(240, 200, 0, 0.2)">Tobacco smoke</span>

 >[!tip]
->Nicotine consumption is the only (known) controllable risk factor for CD.
+>- Nicotine consumption is the only (known) controllable risk factor for CD.
 Therefore, smoking cessation is especially important in patients with CD.
+>- While smoking is a protective factor in [[Ulcerative colitis]]

 ---
 # Pathology